elunna/nerfhack-changelog/README.md

 * giant mimics, large mimics, and killer mimics are higher level and difficulty
 * mimics take the form of strange objects much less often
 * mind flayers are bright magenta
-* mind flayer attacks can make hero forget skills (Evil) - however the frequency and impact of these attacks has been lessened
+* mind flayer attacks can make hero forget skills (Evil) - however the frequency and impact of these attacks has been weakened
 * mind flayer psychic blasts do more damage; if the victim is telepathic they can also be stunned
 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide, have flanking, and berserk